 Is tooth sensitivity normal after whitening treatment?

-A little bit of tooth sensitivity to hot and cold is normal after a tooth whitening treatment.
+Some tooth sensitivity to hot and cold is normal after a tooth whitening treatment.
 However, it is only temporary and should subside after about two days.
 We suggest using a tooth sensitivity toothpaste for a few days after your whitening appointment.

 Brighten Your Smile Today